shogoshima/hackathon_semcomp_project/songs_api/README.md

 ## Songs and genres request

-The frontend does a `GET` request for the backend, having the request body designed as the following:
+The frontend does a `HTTP GET` request for the backend on the route `/get_playlist`, having the request body designed as the following:

 ```json
 {